boygao1992/ADTplayground/purescript-profunctor-lenses-generics/README.md

   - `Boolean`
 - `data TNewtype`
   - data-type with a Newtype instance
+  - will directly expose its wrapped type (if not desired, use `TSum`)
   - `Identity a`
 - `data TRecord`
   - `Record` only, should not be exposed
+  - TODO Heterogeneous Mapping/Folding
 - `data TSum`
-  - data-type with a Generic instance
+  - data-type with a `Generic` instance
   - `Maybe a`
 - `data TIndex`
   - data-type with a `Data.Lens.Index (class Index)` instance